OpenPj/alfresco-process-services-project-sdk/activiti-app-overlay-docker/src/main/docker/license/README.md

 # License

-Put here your APS license file (activiti.lic)
+Put here your APS and Aspose license files (activiti.lic and transform.lic)